Patient Safety Focus Area

 Together we are working to reduce cases of preventable medical error, develop a strong culture of safety, coordinate national efforts, and leverage available technologies, techniques, and organizations to promote a safer health care system that is error-free.

-We are working to establish a National Patient and Provider Safety Authority (NPSA), modeled after the National Transportation Safety Board (NTSB) to push for a centralized agency to coordinate federal efforts in patient safety.
+We are working to establish a National Patient Safety Board (NPSB), modeled after the National Transportation Safety Board (NTSB) to push for a centralized agency to coordinate federal efforts in patient safety.

 Patient safety and medical errors have been a pervasive issue in health care for decades.
 Ever since the seminal report in 1999 by the Institute of Medicine (now the National Academy of Medicine) titled “To Err is Human,” which stated that 98,000 deaths occur per year due to preventable medical error, there has been a frenzy to fix this problem.
 However, even though there has been some progress around passing federal legislation and creating data structures to report, analyze, and learn from patient safety errors, significant progress has not been made over the course of the past two decades.